Struct rustls::ConfigBuilder

 Sets a single certificate chain and matching private key for use in client authentication.

-is a DER-encoded private key as PKCS#1, PKCS#8, or SEC1.
-The
+cert_chain is a vector of DER-encoded certificates. key_der is a DER-encoded private key as PKCS#1, PKCS#8, or SEC1.
+The aws-lc-rs and ring CryptoProviders support all three encodings, but other CryptoProviders may not.

 pub fn with_no_client_auth(self) -> ClientConfig